wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

 ```

 The directory contains individual directions for each individual analysis.
 For example there is a separate directory with the analysis of the antibody repertoire.

+The ROP output consist of six directories corresponding to six steps of the ROP protocol.

+* QC
+* lostHumanReads
+* lostRepeatSequences
+* NCL (non-co-linear RNA)
+* immune
+* microbiome

 ## ROP analysis of single and multiple samples